Change Orders 101

 In fact, Horst even has a failsafe process that avoids Change Orders entirely.
 When a client opts for implementation of the Design-Build method, Horst prepares a Guaranteed Maximum Price (also known as a GMP).

 This means that surprises are avoided, and as a client, you can feel secure in knowing that the project will not exceed the budget set.

 This price is ascertained based on information gathered and criteria determined during the planning and design phases, with the GMP generally being established once 90% Construction Documents have been developed.

-But how do you evade Change Orders if you are not utilizing the Design-Build and Guaranteed Maximum Price methodology?
+But how do you evade Change Orders if you are not utilizing the Design-Build/Guaranteed Maximum Price methodology or the IPD approach?
 To begin with, it is crucial to thoroughly understand the construction documents.
 Do not assume that the documents are inclusive of every item you wish to have covered – sit down with your professional team to review them together and ask questions where you could use some clarification.
 Additionally, remember that changing your mind during the design phase is going to be a simpler (and less costly) adjustment than if you wait until construction has begun moving forward.
 And lastly, keep the lines of communication with your construction partner open and flowing throughout the construction of your project.
 By doing so, you set your project up for success!